 Where To Stay

 The Venice Beach House is a historic inn that dates back to 1911.
 This ivy-covered inn includes rooms that are individually and beautifully decorated.
-There are extravagant suites that have private entrances that overlook the ocean that includes a plethora of luxuries.
+There are extravagant suites that have private entrances that overlook the ocean and include a plethora of luxuries.
 There is a wide range of prices and options at this inn.

 Safety

 Many locals agree that Venice Beach is safe during the day, but it is unpredictable at night.
-Panhandlers that congregate at Venice beach are mostly harmless.
+Panhandlers who congregate at Venice Beach are mostly harmless.

 Parking

 There are few free parking spots in Venice.
-There are three main parking lots which are the North City Parking Lot, the South City Parking Lot, and the Washington Blvd Lot.
-It usually costs $3 per hour.
-However, the price goes up during the summer.
+There are three main parking lots: the North City Parking Lot, the South City Parking Lot, and the Washington Blvd Lot.

 Bars